RachalAgalya/BambooCardTest/README.md

 # Description

-    Bamboo Card project was developed as part of Developer code test using ASP.NET Core to implement a RESTful API to retrieve the details of the best n stories from the Hacker News API, as determined by their score, where 'n' is specified by the caller to the API.
+    Bamboo Card project was developed as part of Developer coding test using ASP.NET Core to implement a RESTful API to retrieve the details of the best n stories from the Hacker News API, as determined by their score, where 'n' is specified by the caller to the API.